Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-A Prompt consists of :
+A prompt consists of :

-Prompts also support multi-turn conversations: The server can return several consecutive Messages with alternating roles to pre-structure complex interaction patterns .
+Prompts also support multi-turn conversations: the server can return several consecutive messages with alternating roles to pre-structure complex interaction patterns .

 4.4.
 What is sampling and how can a server request LLM completions?